liamkande/plinko-MachineLearning/README.md

 ## Overview

 This project simulates a Plinko board where balls drop through pegs and land in buckets.
 It collects data about ball trajectories based on different parameters and uses K-Nearest Neighbors machine learning algorithm to analyze prediction accuracy.
-The app features a beautiful, modern UI inspired by Apple's design language with sky blue and peach color themes.

 ## Features